 Even if decades had passed and the house had been renovated, I don’t think I could live in a property where a murder had taken place.
-However it doesn’t bother some people – and they even have a chance to pick up a bargain.
-Murder Houses, or ‘Stigmatised Houses’ as they are formally known as a home where an unsavoury act has occurred, and as such, may not appeal to the general public or may affect the listing price of the property.
+However, it doesn’t bother some people – and they even have a chance to pick up a bargain.
+Murder houses, or ‘stigmatised houses‘ as they are formally known as, are houses where an unsavoury act has occurred, and as such, may not appeal to the general public or may affect the listing price of the property.

 Finder.com.au advises that the Gonzales Home in Ryde (one of the houses mentioned in this article) was sold in 2004 without the new owners being advised of the property’s dark past.
 When the new owners found out via the local paper, they were given their deposit back and the Real Estate agent was fined $20,000 for ‘Failing to Disclose’ information about the murders.

-In New South Wales, Agents are now obliged to disclose the history of a property should it be ‘stigmatised’, although the law can differ state to state.
+In New South Wales, agents are now obliged to disclose the history of a property should it be ‘stigmatised’, although the law can differ state to state.

-Let’s take a look at ten of Australia’s most infamous murder houses that have been bought and sold
+Let’s take a look at 10 of Australia’s most infamous murder houses that have been bought and sold

-Collins Street, North Ryde, NSW
+Location: Collins Street, North Ryde, NSW

-Almost a year later Gonzales was arrested and charged with three counts of murder.
+Almost a year later, Gonzales was arrested and charged with three counts of murder.
 Shockingly, Gonzales had killed his parents because he was afraid that, due to his poor grades at university, his parents would take his car and other privileges away from him.
 He killed his sister so he would be the sole beneficiary of his parents’ $1.5 million property.